vycke/crinkles.dev/content/interfacing-your-ui-components.md

 This is where the concept of interfaces come into play.
 The ever so trustworthy [Wikipedia](<https://en.wikipedia.org/wiki/Interface_(computing)>) defines an interface as stated below.

-> "An interface is a shared boundary across which two or more separate components of a computer system exchange information"
+> An interface is a shared boundary across which two or more separate components of a computer system exchange information

 When looking at this definition with my front-end goggles, I directly see the word _component_.
 Two or more separate UI components that work together is exactly how we create most design systems.
 In [React](https://reactjs.org/docs/components-and-props.html) for instance, you provide data from a parent component to a child component through the _props_ of the child component.
 So is this the spot in front-end development where we design and develop interfaces?
 Yes, yes it is.